Praey for the Gods

-Praey for the Gods is an action-adventure survival game developed by No Matter Studios.
+Prey for the Gods is an action-adventure survival game developed by No Matter Studios.
 Initially released via early access in January 2019, and the full version of the game was released for Microsoft Windows, PlayStation 4, PlayStation 5, and Xbox One in December 2021.

 Gameplay

 The player character starts her journey stranded on a frozen island, with only the clothes on her back.
 She must scavenge for resources (weapons, food, etc.) to survive the frozen landscape, dynamically generated weather and other hostilities.
 After some exploration, players must track down behemoths known as "gods", finding ways to scale their massive bodies and strike the chimes located at critical points.
 Each one is unique and must be studied to understand how to defeat it.
 Some hints on how to do so are provided in the form of cave drawings.

 The game utilises an exhaustion system.
 Over time, the character will become hungry, fatigued and chilled, which all negatively impact her performance.
 Most actions will exacerbate this, for example: sprinting will increase hunger faster, which decreases the rate of stamina replenishment.
 If caught in a freezing gale or body of water, the character will need to find shelter and make a fire before the cold affects her health.
 There are also potions scattered around to help keep these afflictions at bay, although it is strongly advisable to hunt, gather, cook and rest during play.
 30 glowing totems can be found around the map, rewarded for solving environmental puzzles or searching obscure locations.
 Each set of three will increase the maximum stamina of the character (a total of ten enhancements), which is crucial for taking down the gods.

 The crafting system is based on maintaining and upgrading equipment.
 Resources can be found in crates, dropped by animals and enemies (excluding the "gods" themselves) or found in the environment.
 There are treasure hunts, involving puzzles, to gain some of the more items.
 Weapons have certain levels, relative to how easily they can be obtained.
 Clothing and other miscellaneous items can be upgraded once the resource cost has been fulfilled.